Does Tea Tree Oil Repel Ticks

 Cats and Tea tree oil

-Since cats are very clean animals and permanently groom all parts of their bodies, tea tree oil would get into their digestive tract.
-Tea tree oil contains terpenes and phenols, among other things.
-These are substances that the cat’s metabolism cannot digest or break down.
-As a result, they build up in the cat’s body and cause poisoning that can kill the cat.
+Tea tree oil is toxic to cats.
+It must NOT be used on cats.
+Since cats are very clean animals and permanently lick themselves in all parts of their body, Tea tree oil would enter their digestive tract.
+Tea tree oil contains terpenes and phenols, among others.
+Substances that the cat’s metabolism cannot digest or break down.
+As a result, they accumulate in the cat’s body and will cause poisoning, that can kill the cat.

 Safety Warning: